 Nicola took us into his grotto; the coolness and smell was reminiscent of walking into my grandparents’ cantina in Italy.
 We then walked up the stairs to the main part of the restaurant and seating areas outside.

 The entire place is just dreamy.
-I could have vacationed here for 2 weeks!
+I could have been quite happy to have vacationed here for two weeks!

 However, we weren’t there to vacation, we were there to cook and eat!
 Nicola led us to an area that was prepped for an outdoor cooking lesson to make risotto.

 Some antipasti and wine were awaiting us, too!

 Nicola began making the risotto while we all nibbled the delicacies spread out before us, and sipped our wonderful wine.